egliorn/spotify-csv-export-webapp/README.md

 - playlist-read-collaborative
 - playlist-read-private

 **No user data is saved.** Read-only Spotify token stored in cookies.
+The token and userid are removed from the cookies when the `logout` button is clicked.

 ## How to use
 1. Open [website](https://spotify-csv-export-webapp.onrender.com).